dulimarta/spherical-easel/docs/tools/transformation.md

 - Select (or create) a point over which to reflect.
 - The user can apply the reflection over a point to objects using the [Apply Transformation Tool](/tools/transformation.html#apply-transformation).
-- When a Reflection is created, a row describing some of its properties will appear in the Transformation Section of the [Objects Tab](/userguide/#objects-tab).
+- When a Reflection is created, a row describing some of its properties will appear in the Transformation Section of the [Objects Tab](/userguide/#objects-tab) <icon-base  iconName="objectsTab"> </icon-base>.
 - If this tool is activated with a line or line segment, the above action is performed automatically.

 :::